-Single-use packaging and product waste is one of the most pervasive and rapidly growing issues facing our planet today.
-We live in the plastic age and it is swallowing us whole.
-However plastic production is supposed to increase by another 20% by the end of 2020.
+Single-use packaging and product waste are among the most pervasive and rapidly growing issues facing our planet today.
+We live in the plastic age, and it is swallowing us whole.
+However, plastic production is supposed to increase by another 20% by the end of 2020.
 This is where Loop comes in.

 TerraCycle’s Tom Sazky is the brains behind this operation.
 His company has been recycling items that are considered hard to recycle for years.
 (Think juice boxes, coffee capsules, cigarette butts, and plastic gloves) and turn them into new products.
 TerraCycle was founded in 2001.
 It has since partnered up with many businesses and municipalities in over 20 countries.

-Loop is a step in the right direction and while the concept is nothing new, big brands like Procter & Gamble, Unilever, Nestlé, PepsiCo, Danone, Mars Petcare, Mondelēz International and others are teaming up with Loop to create reusable packaging and go zero waste.
+Loop is a step in the right direction.
+While the concept is nothing new, big brands like Procter & Gamble, Unilever, Nestlé, PepsiCo, Danone, Mars Petcare, Mondelēz International, and others are teaming up with Loop to create reusable packaging and go zero waste.

-The service launched in the northern region of France surrounding Paris and in the New York region, which includes parts of Pennsylvania and new jersey.
+The service was launched in France’s northern region surrounding Paris and in the New York region, including parts of Pennsylvania and New Jersey.

-Essentially it is going to be an e-commerce platform where people can shop from selected big brands and pay a little deposit extra for the reusable packaging.
-The packaging Tom Sazry says is designed to be at least reused for 100 times.
+Essentially, it will be an e-commerce platform where people can shop from selected big brands and pay a little deposit extra for the reusable packaging.
+The packaging Tom Sazry says is designed to be at least reused 100 times.
 No signup fees or hidden costs.